mlech413/Credit-Risk-Classification/README.md

 ## Results

-### Machine learning model 1 - logical regression model with the original training data:
+### Machine learning model 1 - logical regression model with the original training data

 The logical regression model is a very good predictor of healthy loans: